LukePappa/Ourism/p.md

 Everything that exists subjectively experiences a timeline wherein it comes to recognize Divine Love as the only reality.
-Such clarity of perception belongs to the untroubled heart, and the untroubled heart is one that first recognizes all misery as self-inflicted.
+Such clarity of perception belongs to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.